-'''

 my::label this is the value # some comment

-'''

 - A label in a configuration line may contain any non-space character.
-A space character marks the end of the label. - Words or fields in the label are normally delimited by the double colon (::). - The first non-space character after the label is the beginning of the value.
+A space character marks the end of the label. - Words or fields in the label are delimited by a double colon (::) or slash (/).
+To improve readability, the convention is to only use slash as the delimiter when referring to package names. - The first non-space character after the label is the beginning of the value.
 The value may contain space characters.
 The newline character or the character sequence " # " marks the end of the value. - The first non-space character after the character sequence " # " at the end of the value is the comment.
-The comment is normally ignored by the parser of the configuration file. - If the last character of the value is a backslash "\", the next non-comment line will be the continuation of the current line.
+The comment is normally ignored by the parser of the configuration file. - If it is indicated in the documentation that a declaration is expecting a "true" or "false" value, the following can all be used to indicate a value of "false": an empty string, the numeric 0, the string "off" or the string "no".
+All other values will be considered "true". - If the last character of the value is a backslash "\", the next non-comment line will be the continuation of the current line.
 Please note that trailing spaces before the continuation mark are preserved, and leading spaces are removed from the beginning of a continuation.
 If you want to have leading spaces in a continued line, start the line with a backslash "\" before the leading spaces.
 It is also worth bearing in mind that the backslash "\" character is only significant if it appears at the end of a value or the beginning of a continuation line.
 It is not a special character if it appears elsewhere.
 For example:

 '''

 foo bar\

-egg\
+eqq\

 ham

 will become:

 foo bareggham

 foo bar \

-eaa \
+egg \

+ham

 will become:

 foo bar egg ham

 foo bar\

 \ egg\

 \ ham

 will become:

 foo bar egg ham

 foo bar\

 \ egg\ham

 will become:

-foo bar egg\ham
+foo bar eqg\ham

 '''